-An Annual Percentage Rate or APR is calculated by taking into account the interest rate on a credit card (or another borrowed sum, such as a personal loan) and any other charges such as an annual fee or arrangement fee.
+An Annual Percentage Rate - often referred to as APR - is calculated by taking into account the interest rate on a credit card (or another borrowed sum, such as a personal loan) and any other charges such as an annual fee or arrangement fee.

 APRs are used to compare credit card offers, making the process of finding the right card a little less complicated.
 But what is the difference between an interest rate and an APR?

 Credit card interest rates range between 0% and 50%, but the average credit card charges about 18% or 19%.
-Credit cards with higher interest rates are typically aimed those with a poor credit history, or those without a credit score, such as younger people.
+Credit cards with higher interest rates are typically aimed at those with a poor credit history, or those without a credit score, such as younger people.
 This is because they are deemed to be a higher credit risk, so the lender is looking to cover any potential losses in the event the borrower can’t pay.

 Usually, interest rates are quoted annually, but not always.
-Payday lenders, for example, sometimes quote monthly interest rates because they are often exorbitant.
+Payday lenders, for example, sometimes quote monthly interest rates because they can be very high.

-All this might sound confusing, but APRs are made useful when comparing different credit card offers – because it will tell you the overall interest rate, rather than you being surprised by fees afterwards.
-APRs are also used to compare mortgages and loans, both of which are likely to have fees attached, so you know what to expect to pay.
+All this might sound confusing, but APRs are useful when it comes to comparing different credit card offers – because it tells you the overall interest rate.
+This should avoid you being surprised by fees afterwards.
+APRs are also used to compare mortgages and loans, both of which are likely to have fees attached, so you’ll know what to expect to pay

 Credit card providers are required to display a "representative” APR when they advertise a credit card offer.
 In theory, only 51% of people who are accepted for the credit card will be offered the representative APR.

-Lenders are obligated to show representative examples of credit card deals on their financial promotions and advertising, in order to obey industry rules and regulations.
+Under industry rules and regulations, all lenders must show representative examples and APRs of credit card deals in their financial promotions and advertising.
 A representative example takes into account the annual rate of interest you'll have to pay on everyday spending, together with any extra fees such as the annual fee.

 When you see a representative example, it will be calculated using an assumed credit amount of £1,200.
 However, this doesn't necessarily mean you’ll be offered a credit limit of £1,200, or the interest rate is shown in the example, but it should help you figure out how much your financing might cost per year.

 It’s worth noting the representative APR shown on adverts or promotions will always refer to the credit card’s purchase rate, which is the interest rate you’ll pay when you buy things with the card.

 Other rates may apply for balance transfers, money transfers or cash withdrawals – but you should always avoid using a credit card for cash.
-You’ll see these different rates clearly when you compare credit cards, as we list all this detail and much more for every card you’ll see in your results page.
+You’ll see these different rates clearly when you compare credit cards with us, as we list these and other details for every card you’ll see on your results page.

-A personal APR is the rate you’re offered by a credit card company after you have applied for a card.
-It might be the same as the representative APR but isn’t always: a personal APR is influenced by your credit score and personal circumstances, such as salary and household spend.
+A personal APR is a rate you’re offered by a credit card company after you have applied for a card.
+It might be the same as the representative APR but isn’t always: a personal APR is influenced by your credit score and personal circumstances, such as salary and household spending.